A New Perspective on Debiasing Linear Regressions: The Debiasing Algorithm

 It is clear that the first expression in \eqref{sg_expression} for $\bmeta_n \in Q$ is the gradient of the objective function $f(\bmeta)=\|\hat\bSigma^{\frac{1}{2}}\bmeta\|$ at $\bmeta_n$ when $\bmeta_n \neq 0$.
 If $\bmeta_n$ turns out to be $0$, $\bg_n$ can be taken as $\hat \bSigma^{1/2}\wb$ for any unit vector $\wb$.
 However, if $\bmeta_n = 0$ is a feasible point, it is necessarily an optimal value so that the algorithm should terminate.
 In Lemma \ref{sg_psi} we show that the second expression in \eqref{sg_expression} is a subgradient of $\psi(\bmeta)$ at $\bmeta_n$ when $\bmeta_n \notin Q$. \begin{lemma} For $\bmeta_n \notin Q$, the expression of $\gb_n$ at \eqref{sg_expression} is a subgradient of $\psi(\bmeta)$ at $\bmeta_n$. \end{lemma} We observe that if one can compute $\Pi_{\cT_K(\vb)}$, one can clearly compute

 We provide Algorithm \ref{algo_step3} as a summary of solving \eqref{opt_step3}, assuming $\Pi_{\cT_K(\vb)}$ is computable in a reasonable time.
-In Section \ref{cvs_ls:sec} and Section \ref{slope_sqrtslope:sec} we will see that such a projection $\Pi_{\cT_K(\vb)}$ can be obtained efficiently for some specific convex cones with a simple structure.
+In Sections \ref{cvs_ls:sec} --- \ref{slope_sqrtslope:sec} we will see that such a projection $\Pi_{\cT_K(\vb)}$ can be obtained efficiently for some specific convex cones with a simple structure.

 We note that the condition

 used in Algorithm \ref{algo_step3} is equivalent to checking feasibility, i.e., checking